vazome/PowerShellScripts/README.md

 This is the main repository for my PowerShell works, most of them are "bleached" aka connection strings or any sensetive information that might be exposed are removed from the script.
 I need time to adapt and commit all my curren scripts to GitHub.
 ## [InboundCheck](/Project%20Specific/InboundCheck%20Ver1.2.ps1) (Final)
 Current Version: 1.0 (Stable)
 It's a complitaced tool that aimed to safe time and automate workflow, includes manipulation with SQL, WCF, .NET and RABBIT MQ (REST API).
-It is mostly "bleached" and only shows my current scripting level.
+It is mostly "bleached" and only shows my scripting level at that time.

 ## [Logkit](/Windows/Logkit.ps1) (POSTPONED)
 Logkit is a tool written in PowerShell to ease the things with log checking, it can work with multiple huge logs at once!